BestWillInTheWorld/techshed-hugo/content/_index.md

     bg          : "images/call-to-action.jpg"
     title       : "Subscribe to our mailing list" subtitle    : "Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod"

+service_section:
+    enable      : true
+    title       : "What Happens at the Techshed" subtitle    : "What we do in the shedows."

 ---